stam66/skComboBox/README.md

 # API
 ### - setValueList _pValueList_
-Populates the popup values with the return-delimited list pValueList Equivalent to setting the text of a button “ComboBox Menu”
+Populates the popup values with the return-delimited list pValueList.
+Equivalent to setting the text of a button “ComboBox Menu”.
-Example: dispatch “setValueList” to group “comboBox”  with tValueList
+_Example: dispatch “setValueList” to group “comboBox”  with tValueList_

 ### - setValue _pValue_
 Sets the displayed/selected text
-Equivalent to setting the label of a button “ComboBox Menu”
+Equivalent to setting the label of a button “ComboBox Menu”.
-Example: dispatch “setValue” to group “comboBox" with tValue
+_Example: dispatch “setValue” to group “comboBox" with tValue_

 ### - setPlaceholderText _pText_
-Sets the placeholder text to the supplied parameter
+Sets the placeholder text to the supplied parameter.
-Example: dispatch “setPlaceholderText” to group “comboBox” with tText
+_Example: dispatch “setPlaceholderText” to group “comboBox” with tText_

 ### - getPlaceholderText
-Get the placeholder text
+Get the placeholder text.
-Example: send “getPlaceholderText” to group “comboBox —> ‘the result’ now contains the placeholder text
+_Example: send “getPlaceholderText” to group “comboBox —> ‘the result’ now contains the placeholder text_

 ### - getValue
-Gets the displayed/selected text
+Gets the displayed/selected text.
-Example: send “getValue” to group “comboBox —> ‘the result’ now contains the selected value
+_Example: send “getValue” to group “comboBox —> ‘the result’ now contains the selected value_

 ### - getValueList
-Gets the list displayed in the popup (return delimited list)
+Gets the list displayed in the popup (return delimited list).
-Example: send “getValueList” to group “comboBox —> ‘the result' now contains the selected value
+_Example: send “getValueList” to group “comboBox —> ‘the result' now contains the selected value_

 ### - clearCombo
-clears the popup list and entry field of all values
+Clears the popup list and entry field of all values.
-Example: send “clearCombo” to group “comboBox”
+_Example: send “clearCombo” to group “comboBox”_

 ### - initState
-forces popup closed when card/group containing combobox opens and display either value or the uPlaceholderText correctly
+forces popup closed when card/group containing combobox opens and display either value or the uPlaceholderText correctly.
-Example: send "initState" to group "comboBox"
+_Example: send "initState" to group "comboBox"_